 SQL Server roles can be a single role, or they can function as a group of roles.

-attribute).
-Because all roles created by Cloud SQL have the
+permission).
+All roles created by Cloud SQL have the

 Default SQL Server users